gitpod-io/retired-gatsby-website/src/docs/languages/vaadin.md

 </div>

-## Configuring GitPod for a Vaadin project
+## Configuring Gitpod for a Vaadin project

 Start by downloading a [**Vaadin and Spring Boot** project starter](https://vaadin.com/start) if you don't have a Vaadin project from before.